balmbees/dynamo-types/readme.md

 ```

 ### Connection
-DynamoDB support 2 different kind of connection. plain connection DynamoDB through HTTP, or through DAX
+DynamoDB supports 2 different kinds of connections.
+Plain connections to DynamoDB through HTTP, or through DAX.
-dynamo-types support this by let you create seperated connection per each table.
+dynamo-typeorm supports this by letting you create a separate connection for each table.

 ```typescript
 @Decorator.Table({ name: "prod-Card1", connection: new DAXConnection({ endpoints: ["dax-domain:8892"] }) })